World Overview

 Technology

 The technology level of Conliah is approximately 1100s medieval Europe.
 Military technology is still based on melee combat, longbows and crossbows, and basic siege weapons.
-There is very little innovation in magical technology.
+There is very little innovation in enchanting, liming itself to simple enhancements to simple weapons and armor.
+War Puppets are the most advanced constructs which Conliah can produce.

-The Magellian Empire was technologically advanced, being capable of magical bioengineering and construction of gigantic clockwork guardians.
+The Magellian Empire was technologically advanced, being capable of magical modification of flesh and the construction of sentient clockwork constructs.
 This technology is native to Conliah, but is now lost in ancient ruins.

 Currency